 While lawmakers have a broad list of options that could close the Social Security long-term financing shortfall, another consideration is allowing time for the changes to be implemented.
 Delays to implementing needed changes limits available time to gradually phase in changes and give today’s workers less time to plan for changes in benefits or taxes.
 If nothing else, this year’s report serves as an important reminder that the Social Security program’s funding shortfall needs to be addressed soon.

 If you find yourself wanting to feel more confident about how Social Security retirement benefits fit into the puzzle of your retirement planning – it’s what I do for a living.
 Click here to schedule a Learn More call.

 Here’s a link to the 2022 Press Release: https://www.ssa.gov/news/press/releases/2022/#6-2022-1

 Some interesting highlights from the report include:

-- Projections in the 2021 report do reflect the potential effects of the COVID-19 pandemic.
+- Once again, projections in the 2022 report do reflect the potential effects of the COVID-19 pandemic.
 However, given the unprecedented level of uncertainty, the Trustees assumed that the pandemic will have no net effect on the individual long-range ultimate assumptions.

-- While the OASI trust fund reserves where at $2,804 billion at the start of 2020, they ended at $2,811 billion for a net gain of $7.394 billion – basically a break-even year when the numbers are this big.
+- While the OASI trust fund reserves where at $2,811 billion at the start of 2021, they ended at $2,752 billion for a net loss of $59 billion – a trend expected to only accelerate from here forward.

-- The expected depletion of the OASI trust fund in 2033 is one year sooner than previous year’s estimates.
+- The expected depletion of the OASI trust fund in 2034 is one year later than previous year’s estimates.